janikvonrotz/turnerabend/README.md

 ## Todo

+[ ] Add screenshot and publish on Github
 [ ] Update favicon from svg logo
 [ ] Gulp cache responsive images
 [ ] Uglify js and css